 2. Outdated Information

 This happened because I kept spending through the card without tracking the purchases.
-At the same time, the bank had not updated all the expenditure as it was happening.
+At the same time, the bank had not updated all the expenditures as it was happening.
 When the system finally accounted for spending, it left me with a considerable amount to pay back to the bank.

 3. Pending Authorizations

 Let’s say you overdraft a debit card at a gas pump.
-Even when you opt for gas worth $5 only, the card will debit up to $70 because that is the cost to fuel the biggest gas tank typically.
-The vendor will deduct $5 only and the rest of the balance will be credited to your account.
-However, you will have already overdrafted the account with $70.
-This is other than $35 overdraft fee that will be imposed additionally.
+Even when you opt for gas worth $5 only, the card will debit up to $70 because that is typically the cost to fuel the biggest gas tank.

 4. Scheduled Purchases